Apteco/py-apteco/docs/source/reference/topics/cube.rst

     .. method:: to_df(unclassified=False, totals=False, no_trans=False, convert_index=True)

         Return the cube as a Pandas :class:`DataFrame`.
+        This is configured such that:

+            * the dimensions form the **index**.
+              If multiple dimensions are given, this is a :class:`MultiIndex` with each level corresponding to a dimension.
+            * there is one **column** for each measure.

         :param bool unclassified: Whether to include unclassified rows in the DataFrame.
             Default is `False`.